wendyverdonk93/docs/content/tools/multisafepay-control/add-website.md

 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 read_more: '.'
 ---
+## Add a website

-## Adding a webshop
+### Adding a webshop
-**Adding a webshop** to your MultiSafepay Control is the first step into connecting the webshop and MultiSafepay.
+Adding a webshop to your MultiSafepay Control is the first step into connecting the webshop and MultiSafepay.
 By adding a webshop in your MultiSafepay Control connection details, for example, an [API key](/faq/general/glossary/#api-key) will be automatically generated.
 This will establish the connection between the two platforms.

 1. Log in to your MultiSafepay Control